-Associate's of electrical technology programs generally are 1.5-2 years in length and divide instruction between classrooms and hands-on laboratory experiences.
-The labs provide opportunities for students to develop skills in wiring, installation, troubleshooting and repair, according to the National Electrical Code (NEC).
+Associate degree programs in electrical technology generally are 1.5-2 years in length and divide instruction between classrooms and hands-on laboratory experiences.
+The labs provide opportunities for students to develop skills in wiring, installation, troubleshooting and repair according to the National Electrical Code (NEC).
 Specific lab exercises might include wiring a new building, installing a lighting system or connecting industrial equipment.
 Other program coursework might teach students to work with programmable logic controllers (PLCs), electrical drawings and blueprints.